-Over the last year, we have seen literally dozens of theme park patents filed within the industry.
-Anything from augmented reality on a ride vehicle to facial recognition to floating theaters.
+Over the last year, we have seen dozens of theme park patents filed within the industry.
+Everything from augmented reality on a ride vehicle to facial recognition to floating theaters.
 Every time the only response seems to be the same.
 “I know what intellectual property that is being used for and I can’t wait to experience it!”
 Slow down, trigger.
-Patents can be intentionally deceptive.
+Patents can intentionally be deceptive.
 Not every theme park patent is ready to be built and some may never see the light of day.
 Let’s dig in!

 Ignore The IP

-Let’s take the above image as an example.
+Let’s take the image above as an example.
 Back in 2017, Universal Parks filed a patent for putting augmented reality glasses on a moving ride vehicle in a few different forms.
 While that is certainly fascinating, there seemed to be more chatter about the Hulk in the images of the patent filing that the patent itself.
 “Could Marvel SuperHero Islands be getting a new ride?
 Will they add augmented reality glasses to The Hulk at Islands of Adventure?”
 Nope, nope, nope.

 Not Ready For Prime Time

 There are some theme park patents that may be a great idea but just aren’t ready to be used in a theme park anytime soon.
 Take, for example, this Disney patent that would be used to have drones hoist fabric or canvas in the air.
 The fabric would be used as an extra layer for projection shows.
 What if you wanted a blue sky backdrop for a projection mapping show at Disney?
 This would make it possible!